Ruggero Bonomi: Italian Social Republic

 Lieutenant Colonel Ernesto Botto was appointed as new Undersecretary of State for the Air Force, and went to Rome to meet General Urbani, as the latter, thanks to the good personal relations he had established with the German command in the capital, had managed to save Air Force personnel from deportation to Germany.
 Near the second half of October 1943, the Undersecretariat of State for the Air Force began to move from Rome to Bassano del Grappa, and Bonomi effectively became a liaison officer with the command of Luftflotte 2 in Abano Terme.
-On December 18, Lieutenant Colonel Botto announced that the Undersecretariat was moving to Bellagio, but on March 7, 1944, Botto was replaced by General Arrigo Tessari, who also assumed the position of Chief of Staff of the Aeronautica Nazionale Repubblicana.
-Tessari remained undersecretary for a short time, replaced on July 26 by Lieutenant Colonel Manlio Molfese.
-On November 27, 1944, after tense talks with Marshal Rodolfo Graziani and Benito Mussolini, Bonomi agreed to take the place of Molfese as Undersecretary for the Air Force, and as a first decision he moved the seat of the Undersecretariat from Bellagio in Milan, appointing Lieutenant Colonel Giuseppe Baylon as new Chief of Staff of the A.N.R..
-During his mandate he always tried to avoid the use of the units under his orders against Italian targets, and when at the beginning of April 1945 the situation precipitated with the advance of the Allied forces in Romagna and across he Tuscan-Emilian Apennine, the supreme command of the Italian Social Republic arranged the retreat of the military units towards the Valtellina.
+On December 18, Lieutenant Colonel Botto announced that the Undersecretariat was moving to Bellagio, but on 7 March 1944, Botto was replaced by General Arrigo Tessari, who also assumed the position of Chief of Staff of the Aeronautica Nazionale Repubblicana.
+Tessari remained undersecretary for a short time, replaced on 26 July by Lieutenant Colonel Manlio Molfese.
+On 27 November 1944, after tense talks with Marshal Rodolfo Graziani and Benito Mussolini, Bonomi agreed to take the place of Molfese as Undersecretary for the Air Force, and as a first decision he moved the seat of the Undersecretariat from Bellagio in Milan, appointing Lieutenant Colonel Giuseppe Baylon as new Chief of Staff of the A.N.R..
+During his mandate he always tried to avoid the use of the units under his orders against Italian targets, and when at the beginning of April 1945 the situation precipitated with the advance of the Allied forces in Romagna and across the Tuscan-Emilian Apennine, the supreme command of the Italian Social Republic arranged the retreat of the military units towards the Valtellina.